griga23/shoe-store/lab1.md

 ### 8. Tables with Primary Key

-Flink allows you to define a primary key for your table.
-The primary key is a column whose value is unique for each record.
+When you define a primary key in Flink SQL, you specify one or more columns in a table that uniquely identify each row.
+This is particularly important in streaming scenarios, where state must be correctly maintained.

-Let's create a new table that will store unique customers only.
+Let's create a new table to deduplicate records from our customers stream.
+ * customer_id is defined as the primary key
+ * PRIMARY KEY (customer_id) NOT ENFORCED specifies the primary key constraint.
+In Flink SQL, primary keys are currently not enforced by default due to the challenges of ensuring uniqueness across distributed systems.
+The NOT ENFORCED clause reflects this, indicating that while the primary key is used for optimizations and correct processing, it does not guarantee data uniqueness constraints as a traditional database might.
+ *
 ```
 CREATE TABLE shoe_customers_keyed(
   customer_id STRING,